OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 * SCVS Level 1 is for low-assurance requirements where basic forms of analysis would suffice.
 * SCVS Level 2 is for moderately sensitive software where additional analysis or due diligence is required.
-* SCVS Level 3 is for high-assurance requirements due to the sensitivity of data or nature of the software.
+* SCVS Level 3 is for high-assurance requirements due to the sensitivity of data or use of the software.